 New England Walking and Hiking

-On numerous nature trails of New England, visitors are rewarded with unforgettable views of a unique landscape - mountain ranges, green forests, lakes and rivers and the Atlantic coast.
-Here are a few walks and hikes – from short, scenic strolls to grand hiking adventures.
-Explore links to the state web sites for more hiking trail ideas.
+On the numerous nature trails of New England, visitors are rewarded with unforgettable views of a unique landscape – mountain ranges, green forests, lakes and rivers, and the Atlantic coast.
+Here are a few walks and hikes — from short, scenic strolls to grand hiking adventures.
+Explore links to the state websites for more hiking trail ideas.

-One of the world’s longest hiking trails is the Appalachian Trail, which from the summit of Mount Katahdin in Maine heads south for a total of 2,184 miles (3,490 km) through five of the six New England states (then continues south all the way to Georgia).
-The trail difficulty varies significantly with easier areas in Connecticut and Massachusetts to some of the most difficult passages on the entire trail in Maine.
+One of the world’s longest hiking trails is the Appalachian Trail, which starts from the summit of Mount Katahdin in Maine and heads south for a total of 2,184 miles (3,490 km) through five of the six New England states (then continues south all the way to Georgia).
+The trail difficulty varies significantly, from easier areas in Connecticut and Massachusetts to some of the most difficult passages on the entire trail in Maine.
 Appalachian Trail guides (detailed maps of individual sections in the various states) are available for order.
-There are AMC Huts and Lodges in Maine and New Hampshire which offer camps for teens, families, and 50+ travelers.
-According the the Appalachian Trail Conservancy, New England has the best bus service close to trail.
-In the White Mountains of New Hampshire, there is also an AMC Shuttle bus which provides transport to spots throughout the White Mountains in season.
+There are AMC Huts and Lodges in Maine and New Hampshire that offer camps for teens, families, and 50+ travelers.
+According the the Appalachian Trail Conservancy, New England has the best bus service close to the trail.
+In the White Mountains of New Hampshire, there is also an AMC shuttle bus that provides transport to spots throughout the White Mountains, in season.

-Connecticut state parks offer extensive hiking trails, plus you’ll find many other walking adventures in this state which has mostly pastoral terrain inland and easy walks along the coast.
+Connecticut state parks offer extensive hiking trails, plus you’ll find many other walking adventures in this state that has mostly pastoral terrain inland and easy walks along the coast.